+Theorem~\ref{thm:pbibd_param} shows that Soft BIBD gradient codes exist for a wider range of system parameters than combinatorial BIBD gradient codes.
+In Fig~\ref{fig:cmp_soft_comb_bibd}, we fix the number of workers $n = 75$ and the density $\tfrac{l}{k} = 0.1$.
+The region in blue is the parameter region for which a Soft BIBD can be generated as given by Theorem~\ref{thm:pbibd_param}.
+We also plot various combinatorial BIBDs with similar densities.
+As shown in Fig~\ref{fig:cmp_soft_comb_bibd}, Theorem~\ref{thm:pbibd_param} allows us to construct Soft BIBDs for a wide range of system parameters.
+Moreover, Soft BIBDs also exist for non-integer values for average worker load and average number of intersections.

-\begin{theorem} For all $n\geq l\geq \lambda$, a solution exists for the linear system $A \bm p = \bm b$ defined by equations~\eqref{eqn:L}, \eqref{eqn:lambda}, and~\eqref{eqn:ltp}.
-Additionally, if $l\geq\lambda$, $2\lambda\geq l$, and $k\geq 3l-2\lambda$, a non-negative solution exists for $A \bm p = \bm b$. \end{theorem} A key observation in establishing Theorem~\ref{thm:pbibd_param} is that matrix $A$ turns out to be the same as the generator matrix of a Reed-Muller (RM) code of order 2 and block length $2^n$, which are defined as follows \cite[p.~373]{MacWilliams--Sloane1977}.
+A key observation in establishing Theorem~\ref{thm:pbibd_param} is that matrix $A$ turns out to be the same as the generator matrix of a Reed-Muller (RM) code of order 2 and block length $2^n$, which are defined as follows \cite[p.~373]{MacWilliams--Sloane1977}.

-\begin{definition} The binary Reed-Muller code of order $2$ and block length $2^n$ is the set of all vectors $f(v_1,\dotsc,v_n)$, where $f$ is a boolean function which is a polynomial of degree at most $2$, and $(v_1,\dotsc,v_n)$ is any length $n$ binary vector. \end{definition}
+\begin{definition} The binary Reed-Muller code of order $2$ and block length $2^n$ is the set of all vectors $f(v_1,\dotsc,v_n)$, where $f$ is a Boolean function which is a polynomial of degree at most $2$, and $(v_1,\dotsc,v_n)$ is any length $n$ binary vector. \end{definition}

 One can verify that the matrix in equation~\eqref{sys:N=3} constitutes a basis for the Reed-Muller code of order $2$ and length $2^3$, and therefore is a generator matrix for this code.
 In general, this equivalence is true for any $n$.